-This service is a series of four videos.
+This service is a series of three videos.
 Each video is available below.
-Included, is a Prelude and Postlude featuring John Sheppard as well as a musical performance with John Sheppard and Jana Stiles.
+Included, is a Prelude and Postlude featuring John Sheppard.

 Sunday May 3, 2020 at 10:00a.m.
 A Live Streamed service with Rev. Dick Hood - These Roots are Made for Walkin', Part 2 - Our Unitarian roots